coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/part-v-tips/setting-up-wireguard.md

 {% endtab %}
 {% endtabs %}

-### :bricks: Configure your firewall / port forwarding to allow port 51820 udp traffic to your node.
+### :bricks: Configuring Your Firewall / Port Forwarding

+You must allow traffic on port 51820 UDP to your node.

+To configure your firewall / port forwarding, type:

 {% tabs %}
 {% tab title="local node" %}